-3.3 Web Management
+3.4 Web Management

-The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
+The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Edge, Firefox or Google Chrome.
 After you set up your IP address for the switch, you can access the Industrial Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Industrial Managed Switch.